sleyn/aln_stats_prot/README.md

 ## Output

 Script outputs two files:
 * `[OUT_DIR]/[PREFIX]_stat_variant.tsv` - table of amino acid counts for each alignment position.
 Columns are 1-based alignment positions and rows are one-letter amino acid codes or gaps.
 Each cell contains count of the corresponding letter in a corresponding position.
+If unusual letters will be observed in the alignment (letters out of amino acid alphabet like 'X' or 'Z') they will be preseved for alignment debugging purpose.
 * `[OUT_DIR]/[PREFIX]_stat_deletions.tsv` - table of deletion counts.
 Table has three columns:
   * Start_pos - position of alignment where deletion starts
   * Length - length of the deletion